"To whom much is given, much is required."

 We believe the achievement gap between socioeconomic groups exists because although parents know their child is not thriving in their educational setting they cannot afford to send their child to a private school or pay for challenging extra-curricular activities.
 Whereas parents who can afford to pay tuition to a private school that meets the individual needs of their child are more likely to do so.

-In an effort to meet the individual needs of these students and to close the achievement gap between socioeconomic groups, PYA developed a program that has the educational qualities of an elite private school, but operates as a public school that is open to the public and does not charge tuition.
+In an effort to meet the individual needs of these students and to close the achievement gap between socioeconomic groups, PYA developed a program that has the educational qualities of an elite private school but operates as a public school that is open to the public and does not charge tuition.
 This simply means that parents now have a choice.
-Our mission is to provide an opportunity for all students, regardless of income or ability, to reach their full potential academically, behaviorally, ad socially.
+Our mission is to provide an opportunity for all students, regardless of income or ability, to reach their full potential academically, behaviorally, and socially.

-The students, parents and staff of PYA work very hard to carry out the mission.
+The students, parents, and staff of PYA work very hard to carry out the mission.
 Every member of the team contributes in some way to the success of the school.
 Some contributions are as small as providing transportation for their child to get to and from school and some contributions are as great as initiating a school project.

-Although this assignment requires a lot of hard work and the challenges are great. the progress of our students and the success of our school have been even greater and this makes it all worth it because, " To whom much is given, much is required."
+Although this assignment requires a lot of hard work and the challenges are great.
+The progress of our students and the success of our school have been even greater and this makes it all worth it because, " To whom much is given, much is required."

 Yvonne Brown-Burgess, Director